pivotal/docs-tap/local-source-proxy/about.hbs.md

 # Overview of Local Source Proxy

-Local Source Proxy provides a secure and convenient solution for developers to interact with external registries without the need for the knowledge of registry specifics such as endpoints, credentials, and certificates.
-This eliminates the burden of Platform/App operators having to distribute registry credentials to developer workstations.
+Local Source Proxy (LSP) is a secure and convenient means for you to interact with external registries without providing a lot of registry details.

+With Local Source Proxy, developers can:

+- Interact with external registries without needing to know registry specifics, such as endpoints, credentials, and certificates.
+This eliminates the burden of platform and app operators having to distribute registry credentials to developer workstations.

-With Local Source Proxy, developers are not required to provide the source image location when deploying their workloads from a local source through any mechanism, including IDE extensions.
-They can seamlessly deploy their applications without the need to keep track of where their local source is uploaded or manage registry credentials on their local machines.
+- Deploy their workloads from a local source through any mechanism, including IDE extensions, without providing the source image location.
+Developers can seamlessly deploy their applications without managing registry credentials on their local machines or keeping track of where their local source is uploaded.

-As a result, the `--source-image` flag in the Apps CLI becomes optional, and there is no longer a need for docker registry credentials on the developer’s local machine.
-Local Source Proxy abstracts these details, making the deployment process more streamlined and user-friendly for developers.
+Consequently, the `--source-image` flag in the Apps CLI becomes optional, and there is no longer a need for Docker registry credentials on the developer’s local machine.
+Local Source Proxy abstracts these details, making deployment more streamlined and user-friendly for developers.

-By removing the requirement for specific registry information and credentials, Local Source Proxy simplifies the developer experience and allows them to focus on their application development rather than managing registry-related complexities.
+By removing the necessity for specific registry information and credentials, Local Source Proxy simplifies the developer experience.
+This enables developers to focus on developing their applications instead of managing registry-related complexities.